Face of a Fugitive

 Face of a Fugitive is a 1959 American Western film directed by Paul Wendkos.
-It stars Fred MacMurray, Lin McCarthy, Myrna Fahey, James Coburn and Dorothy Green and was based on the short story "Long Gone" by Peter Dawson, the pen name of Jonathan H. Glidden (older brother of Luke Short).
+Starring Fred MacMurray, Lin McCarthy, and Dorothy Green, it was based on the short story "Long Gone" by Peter Dawson, the pen name of Jonathan H. Glidden (older brother of Luke Short).
 Dawson was the author of 120 Western short stories and novelettes as well as 15 book length Western serials.
 The working title was Justice Ends with a Gun.

 Plot

 Bank robber Jim Larsen is handcuffed to Deputy Marshal George Allison on his way to prison.
 Larsen feels he was only caught because he used a partner; the next time will be singlehanded.
 Boarding the train, Larsen overpowers the deputy, takes his pistol and handcuffs him to the rear car.
 Larsen's younger brother Danny comes to free Larsen.
 Danny has brought Jim a horse and they flee.
 The deputy produces a hidden derringer.
 He mortally wounds Danny, who kills the deputy.
 The two board another train, hiding in the baggage car.
 After Danny dies, Larsen puts his body in a mail sack and throws it off the train.

 Jim changes into his father's business suit, which Danny brought, and reboards the train as a passenger at the next stop.
 The only vacant seat is next to Alice, a six-year-old girl who was visiting her grandfather.
 The talkative Alice guesses that he must be a visiting mining inspector.
 Using the name Ray Kincaid, Larsen plays along and gathers information on the next town, Tangle Blue, Wyoming.
 Mark Riley, an earnest but inexperienced sheriff who is Alice's uncle, and a group of deputies stop the train to search for the deputy's murderer; they are satisfied with "Ray Kincaid the mining inspector" due to his travelling with Alice.
 The deputies say that a wanted poster (with Larsen's face on it) will arrive on the next day's train.

 In town, Larsen/Kincaid meets Alice's widowed mother, Ellen Bailey.
 He attends a dance with Ellen, who says she wants to leave Tangle Blue.
 Though he tries to avoid getting involved with Ellen, they fall in love.

 Mark is having problems with rich landowner Reed Williams fencing off open range government land.
 Larsen/Kincaid finds all the roads away from Tangle Blue are guarded by deputies who prevent anyone from leaving until the wanted poster comes.
 Desperate for cash, he decides to earn some money as a deputy for Mark.
 He proves his ability as a lawman by preventing a showdown between Williams' gang and Mark.